What is Virtual CFO: Coverage, Benefits, and Costs

 A CFO is a financial consultant who produces detailed reports on financial insights.
 They create economic scenarios using benchmarks and revenue models.
 With the summarized reports, you and your CFO can find solutions on how to manage your business needs consistently.

-Meanwhile, a virtual CFO offers the same services while working remotely through phone and video calls and mostly is a part-time role.
-These virtual CFOs are frequently seen working with small businesses and startups.
+Meanwhile, a VCFO offers the same services while working remotely through phone and video calls and mostly is a part-time role.
+These CFOs are frequently seen working with small businesses and startups.

-Virtual CFO is rising rapidly, especially since the COVID-19 pandemic hit.
+Virtual CFO benefits are many-fold, especially since the COVID-19 pandemic hit.
 One of the top priorities of CFOs to date is risk management.
 With digital transformation, CFOs and finance play a significant role in utilizing technology to suggest improvements in the business world.
 These improvements create a driving force to increase efficiency and growth.

 A CFO gathers accurate and relevant financial data to execute the best business decisions for the company.
 To put it simply, a CFO works with your accounting team, to ensure that you get the right reports relevant for decision making.
 While an accountant creates income statements and balance sheets, the CFO will interpret the data and make recommendations to improve your business.